About the Theatre Education degree

 We recommend that you come to the Department as soon as you can to get involved.
 You do not have to be a declared major to participate in our productions.

-Teach theatre in over 40 states!
+Teach theatre in other states!

 The coordinator for this degree is Gordon Hensley.

 - Core requirements: After admission to the university, your first few semesters are spent completing what is called a "core curriculum."
 This degree requires the same core classes every ASU student takes during their first years of college.
 After your core is underway, you can declare your major.
 After you declare your major, you begin to take more classes in your degree area.